maggi373/Mekanism-1.7.10-Community-Edition/README.md

 # Unofficial attempt to backport new features to Mekanism 1.12 #

-This is just a personal project, expect bugs and incomplete features
+this is just an attempt of a beginner to backport the new multiblock structures, expect bugs or this project to be abandoned

 Don't bother the official Mekanism github with issues related to this fork, please.